Derayvative/Texture-Synthesis/README.md

-# Texture Synthesis for Irregularly Arranged Patterns
+# Texture Synthesis for Irregularly Arranged Image Compositions
 Given a small image (.jpg or .png) of a pattern that consists of some element repeating in a random or irregular manner, this program will attempt to create a larger image of specified size that follows the same pattern.
 The general algorithm used is a slightly modified version of the algorithm discussed in [this paper](https://people.eecs.berkeley.edu/~efros/research/quilting/quilting.pdf)
 ## General Description